WSU-4110/Spicify/README.md

 ### Functionalities

 The main functionality of this web application is to ge a tool to generate new playlists for music enthusiasts or casual listeners.
-Spicify has categories of playlists to choose from.The categories include: Workout, General Driving, International, Year Range (1930s, 1940s, 1950s, 1960s, 1970s, 1980s, 1990s, and 2000s), Surprise Me Study and Related Artists.
+Spicify has categories of playlists to choose from.The categories include: Workout, General Driving, International, Year Range (1930s, 1940s, 1950s, 1960s, 1970s, 1980s, 1990s, and 2000s), Surprise Me, Study and Related Artists.
 A user can click on any of the category buttons and playlist will be generated and saved into their Spotify library.

 There is also the functionaltiy of the current user's Spotify username and playlists displayed on the left hand side navigation bar.
 Users can also rate Spicify's generated playlist on a scale of one to five stars.